 - Add a little bit of gray paint to the wings

-- Glue the googly eyes on the yellow paper and cut out, leaving a little yellow around each eye
+- Glue the googly eyes on the yellow paper and cut out (if they aren’t already self-adhesive), leaving a little yellow around each eye

 - Fold the scrap of black paper in half and cut a small beak

 - Finally, glue the wings, beak and eyes in place